oma576/Cybersecurity-Portfolio/README.md

 ## 💡 About Me

 I’m a passionate cybersecurity student dedicated to exploring the ever-evolving world of digital security.
-I enjoy learning about ethical hacking, network defense, and incident response, and I’m constantly building hands-on skills through labs, projects, and capture-the-flag (CTF) challenges.
+I enjoy learning about ethical hacking, network defense, and incident response, and I’m constantly building hands-on skills through labs,and projects.
 My goal is to contribute to creating safer, more resilient systems while growing into a well-rounded cybersecurity professional.